 The Houghton University Teacher Education Program conducts an annual survey of graduates two years and five years after graduation.
 The results are summarized and reported to the Education faculty, who then identify areas of concern and set goals for improvement.
-In our most recent survey, 7% of respondents felt inadequately prepared to collaborate with parents and community members.
-As a result, a deeper discussion of collaboration was added to both student teaching orientation and student teaching seminar courses.
+Last year we increased discussion of collaboration between teachers and other stakeholders- students, parents, colleagues and community- to both student teaching orientation and student teaching seminar courses, but we have not yet seen any change to survey scores.